TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex.rst

 .. note::
-    This section is still messy, should be merged with the section from :ref:`Core API <t3coreapi:t3ds>` and should be much easier to understand.
+    This section is still messy, should be merged with the section from :ref:`Core API <t3coreapi:t3ds>` and :ref:`t3coreapi:flexforms` and should be much easier to understand.

 FlexForms create a form-in-a-form.
 The content coming from this form is still stored in the associated database field - but as an XML